 We manufacture the finest calf leather for demanding clients.
 The well-known Freudenberg – Box Calf is produced according to traditional tanning methods.
 Focus on craft and care for the environment are our main objectives.
 KEGAR Sp. z o.o. tannery is a complete service company and manufactures leather by order and exclusively for the Weinheimer Leder GmbH.

-During the fleshing process the extraneous tissue (meat and fat residues) is stripped from the surface of the hide by means of a fleshing machine.
+During the fleshing process the extraneous tissue (flesh and fat residues) is stripped from the surface of the hide by means of a fleshing machine.
 This machine is equipped with a rotating blade cylinder, with spiral blades arranged in a V-shape.
 The blades have to be extremely sharp to remove completely the subcutaneous connective tissue.
 In the past, the hides were scraped off manually with a traditional fleshing knife on a radial fleshing beam.
 This required great skills and craftmanship, in order not to damage the hide.